 Jasmine Kokoszka, a stylist and salon owner in Austin, TX, explains why this chop works on most hair types.
 “The wolf cut removes bulk from thick hair and releases texture.
 It can also be tailored to fine hair for fullness,” she states.

 Layers in this chop result in significant changes.
 The cut’s perimeter looks sharper, and it can highlight stronger details around the face.
-If you’re afraid to fully commit to the style, face-framing layers are a great alternative.
+Face-framing layers are a great alternative if you’re afraid to commit to the style fully.

-Ask for a variation of the wolf cut that suits your hair texture and hair type the best.
-Consult your stylist as they know where to add volume and movement.
+Ask for a variation of the wolf cut that suits your hair texture and type best.
+Consult your stylist, as they know where to add volume and movement.

 Feel free to bring inspirational photos.
-“Your hairstylist can guide you on some nuances of styling to get the most out of your new look,” says Kokoszka.
+“Your hairstylist can guide you on some styling nuances to get the most out of your new look,” says Kokoszka.

 Here’s the hair trend that will make you look so iconic.
 Images here show the most popular medium-length wolf haircuts you must consider getting!

 #1: Brunette Shoulder-Length Wolf Cut with Choppy Fringe

 Rock a brunette shoulder-length wolf cut with choppy fringe to add life to medium-length hair.
 Brunette being one of the easiest hair colors to maintain without frequent salon visits, you can focus more on the styling of this wolf cut.
 The layers already give a ton of volume to the style.
 Use a flat or large barrel iron with light working spray to piece the layers and style.